marda-alliance/metadata_extractors_api/README.md

       formats, e.g., validating JSON output against an extractor-provided JSONSchema.
     - A testing mode that runs an extractor against all example files in the registry for that file type.
-- [ ] File type detection following any rules added to the schemac
+- [ ] File type detection following any rules added to the schemas
 - [ ] Support for parallel processing
     - This package could handle invoking the same extractor on a large number of files.
 - [ ] Support for other installation methods, such as `conda` and `docker`, to